T-Mobile CFO makes case for U.S. consolidation, Sprint deal

-NEW YORK (Reuters) - T-Mobile US Inc Chief Financial Officer Braxton Carter said on Wednesday that he expected more consolidation in the U.S. wireless market and made a case for a deal between his company and bigger rival Sprint Corp.
+NEW YORK, Sept 25 (Reuters) - T-Mobile US Inc Chief Financial Officer Braxton Carter said on Wednesday that he expected more consolidation in the U.S. wireless market and made a case for a deal between his company and bigger rival Sprint Corp.

 Carter declined to say whether T-Mobile US, the No. 4 U.S. mobile provider, and Sprint, the No. 3 U.S. operator, had talked.
 “It’s the logical ultimate combination,” Carter told Reuters on the sidelines of the Goldman Sachs Communacopia investor conference in New York.